RandyKLe/YummyNoodleBar/4/README.ftl.md

 ## Step 4: Creating rich HTML views using Thymeleaf

-Your application is now ready to:
+Your application is now ready to :-

-* Create a basket for the user to keep the items they want
+* Create a basket for the user to keep the items they want in
-* Add views to generate HTML
+* Add views to generate HTML.
-* Add view templates to keep common HTML
+* Add view fragments to keep common HTML in.

-You will be working within the Web domain, first created in [step 2](../2/).
+You will be working within the Web domain, first created in step 2.

 ## Creating a basket